Hiddendoom45/StaticMangaReader/README.md

 # StaticMangaReader

 Used to Generate some basic html/javascript to read manga from a static website.
-The resulting files can be used in any sort of static web hosting provider.
+The resulting files can be used in any sort of static web hosting provider or viewed locally from your computer.

-Note: Current form only works with a webserver, except on firefox, compatability for local reading will be added.
-Testing is done with nginx as the static webserver.

 ### Usage